Anish-M-code/Metadata-Remover/README.md

 # Metadata-Remover
-A simple Metadata Removal Tool for removing metadata from images and videos based on Image Metadata Scrubber.
+A simple Metadata Removal Tool for removing metadata from images and videos.